-In the U.S. twenty-eight states do not set a minimum age for when a child can be adjudicated delinquent in the juvenile justice system which is a violation of Article 40 of the U.N.
+In the U.S., twenty-eight states do not set a minimum age for when a child can be adjudicated delinquent in the juvenile justice system.
+This is a violation of Article 40 of the U.N.
 Convention on the Rights of the Child.

 In addition, states must at a minimum ensure that the juvenile justice system applies to all children under 18 years of age; though states would be well served to consider making the protections of the juvenile system available to older youth as well.